chef/automate/components/docs-chef-io/content/automate/config_postgresql.md

 ## Configurations

 The PostgreSQL node in Automate HA provides various configuration options that can be patched to customize its behavior and meet specific requirements.
-This guide all the configurations that you can patch.
+This guide documents all the configurations that you can patch.

 The below configurations can be patched to PostgreSQL nodes.
 Please add the values you want to patch to a `config.toml` file and run `chef-automate config patch config.toml --pg` from bastion.